-- Certificates of Commendation will be presented to up to 150 students whose works were shortlisted. - Certificates of Excellence will be presented to up to 40 excellence award recipients. - Certificates of Regional Encouragement will be presented to one student per region (7 in total) - Certificates of Participation will be provided as a PDF and emailed direct to the contact teacher in the weeks following the regional award ceremony.
+- Certificates of Commendation will be presented to up to 150 students whose works were shortlisted. - Certificates of Excellence will be presented to up to 40 excellence award recipients. - Certificates of Regional Encouragement will be presented to one student per region (7 in total) - Certificates of Participation will either be provided as a PDF and emailed direct to the contact teacher in the weeks following the regional award ceremony, or be delivered as hardcopy at the award ceremonies.